May – this month is filled with special events:

 - white flowers of Indian lotus (연 蓮; Nelumbo nucifera)

-- for tea, mostly the white flowers are used
+- for tea, mostly white flowers of magnolias (Magnolia kobus?) are used

 - peach blossom tea 복숭아꽃차